Siirry pääsisältöön

 Examples:

-Materials licensed under Creative Commons can be found in different content and search services from the web.
-In this page, you can find services that include different materials free from copyrights or materials with some restrictions.
-Always remember to check the user rights of the service or material you are using.
+Materials licensed under Creative Commons licenses can be found in different content providers and search engines on the web.
+On this page, you can find sites that include different copyright-free materials and materials with some restrictions.
+Always remember to check the user rights of the site or material you are using.

-If you already know which CC license you plan on using you can download the badge from the Creative Commons' Downloads page.
+If you already know which license you are going to use, you can download the icon from the Downloads page of the Creative Commons organisation.

 This guide aims to support Turku UAS students and staff in searching information.
 It is a major part of the study material in the Information Skills Online Course.